nextbreakpoint/flink-client/README.md

 ## How to get the binaries

-The library is available in Maven Central Repository and Bintray.
+The library is available in Maven Central Repository, Bintray, and GitHub.

 If you are using Maven, add this dependency to your POM: